 - Steal credentials from memory over time, not via flashy in-memory attacks

-- Exfil via HTTP/HTTPS, not SMB or DNS tunneling
+- Exfil via HTTP/HTTPS, not SMB or DNS tunneling (you'd flag those)

 So your EDR should miss those attacks, because they're not your risk.
 Your tools are configured for your actual adversary, not the MITRE ATT&CK checklist.